 7. Are you considered to be in a high risk health category?

 8. Have you traveled out of state/country in the last 14 days?

 2. If you have a mask, we ask that you wear it in to your appointment.

 3. For the time being, our waiting room will be closed and we will not be using it to seat our patients.
 Instead, we will be asking you to call us when you arrive and we will then call you when we are completely prepared for you.
 You will be greeted at the door by one of our team members, who will start your screening process.
 You will be asked to use hand sanitizer or to wash your hands upon entry.
 You may see that our reception area no longer offers magazines and children’s toys, since those items are difficult to clean and disinfect.

-4. Once seated, you will be given a rinse to swish for one minute.
+4. Once seated, you will be given a rinse to swish.